martingms/node-web-irc/README.md

 * Make private messages not show up for everyone.
 * Timestamp every message, preferably done by IRC.
 * Properly comment all the code so far.
+* Currently this is a XSS cesspool.
+Fix!

 ### Not-so-urgent